WGAM

-WGAM (1250 AM) and WGHM (900 AM) are simulcasting radio stations broadcasting an oldies format named "Oldies Radio WGAM".
-WGAM is licensed to Manchester, New Hampshire, WGHM to Nashua, New Hampshire, United States.
-The stations serve southern New Hampshire.
+WGAM (1250 AM) and WGHM (900 AM) are simulcasting radio stations in southern New Hampshire, United States, broadcasting an oldies format named "Oldies Radio WGAM".
+WGAM is licensed to serve Manchester, and WGHM is licensed to serve Nashua.
 The stations are locally owned by Absolute Broadcasting, LLC.
+The stations are also available via FM translators at 103.5 in Manchester and 99.9 in Nashua.